pradeepgitsource/my_workspace/README.md

 6. **Create tags** for releases: `git tag v1.0.0 && git push --tags`
 7. **Monitor** workflows in the Actions tab

+### 5. Authentication Flow
+1. **Register**: Create account via registration form or API
+2. **Login**: Authenticate to receive JWT token
+3. **Access**: Browse flights and perform check-ins
+4. **Logout**: Token cleared, redirected to login

-The application is now fully containerized and production-ready with automated CI/CD! 🎉
+The application is now fully containerized and production-ready with secure authentication! 🎉